-Made without ketchup and only a small amount of added sugar, this recipe for sweet and tangy Homemade BBQ sauce is not only healthier than store-bought barbecue sauce, it tastes better too!
+Made without ketchup, this recipe for sweet and tangy Homemade BBQ sauce is not only healthier than store-bought barbecue sauce, it tastes better too!

-Homemade Barbecue Sauce makes a delicious thick sauce that is perfect for any BBQ.
-It also adds the perfect finishing touch on dishes like Instant Pot Ribs.
-BBQ Chicken Burger, or Easy Slow Cooker BBQ Drumsticks.
+Homemade Barbecue Sauce adds the perfect finishing touch to dishes like Instant Pot Ribs, BBQ Chicken Burgers, or Slow Cooker Drumsticks.

 Trying to purchase barbecue sauce at the store without high fructose corn syrup is next to impossible.
 And most recipes for homemade BBQ sauce start with a base of ketchup that is high in sugar, to begin with, and then add copious amounts MORE sugar to the sauce.

 This healthier recipe for BBQ sauce is made without ketchup and uses significantly less sugar than most recipes.
 It is perfectly sweet, perfectly smokey, and perfectly tangy.
-It truly is the BEST BBQ Sauce.
+It truly is the BEST recipe for Homemade BBQ Sauce.

 Ingredients for BBQ Sauce